 Why I Don't Want to Have Children

-It's not because I hate children.
-Rather, it's because I never deeply wanted them, and I firmly believe that each child should be wanted.
+It’s not because I hate them.
+Rather, it’s because I’ve never deeply wanted them, and I firmly believe that each child should be wanted.

 We shouldn’t become parents out of a sense of duty or because we feel that we should uphold traditions.